I started this research in 2017 and I have surveyed 1000+ users and interviewed quite a few to understand their app usage patterns, their behaviours.

-I planned a survey along with an exercise which was rolled out to around 1300+ people in two countries (India and Singapore).
+I planned a survey along with an exercise that was rolled out to around 1300+ people in two countries (India and Singapore).
 289 people responded.
-It was essential for people to do the task, and then based on the exercise they need to fill the survey.
+It was essential for people to do the task and then based on the exercise they need to fill the survey.
 The survey included quantitative + qualitative questions.
 The survey questionnaire was made in such a way that it had quantitative and qualitative questions.
-Getting qualitative data is hard through a survey because of its remote nature, the time it takes, and one cannot adequately express their true motivations/emotions, but I wanted at least a few keywords which can provide me with some profound insights.
+Getting qualitative data is hard through a survey because of its remote nature, the time it takes, and one cannot adequately express their true motivations/emotions, but I wanted at least a few keywords that can provide me with some profound insights.

 This exercise gave me the number.
 Next step was to understand these:

 It’s an agency model which works in a shared studio.
 This option was out because there is hardly any collaboration with a cross-functional team.

 Results show 4-7 apps people use every day which was a mix of communication, food, email, social etc.